tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

 half of the specified dB.
 Similarly, *time-to-trigger* introduces delay to both entering and leaving conditions, but as a unit of time.

+*Periodical* type of reporting trigger is not supported, but can be easily replicated using event-based trigger.
+This can be done by configuring the measurement in such a way that the entering condition is always fulfilled, for example by setting the threshold of Event A1 to zero (the minimum level).
+As a result, the measurement report will be regularly triggered at every certain interval, as determined by the `reportInterval` field within ``LteRrcSap::ReportConfigEutra``, therefore producing the same behaviour as periodical reporting.

 In contrast with 3GPP standard, the current model does not support cell-specific configuration, which is defined in measurement object.
 As a consequence, incorporating a list of black cells into the triggering process is not